-The time and location for the eighteen (18) Benefit Fairs is listed below.
-You are strongly encouraged to participate in the Benefit Fair closest to you.
-Employees from the Department of Employee Insurance, Humana and Express Scripts will be available at each of the following Benefit Fairs to answer any questions you may have.
+The dates, times, and locations of this year's 18 KEHP Benefit Fairs are listed below.
+Representatives from the Kentucky Department of Employee Insurance, Humana and Express Scripts will be available at each Benefit Fair to answer any questions you may have about Open Enrollment for 2010.
+Attend the Benefit Fair closest to you!